hmajid2301/blog/content/posts/2023-05-02-my-development-workflow-with-alacritty-fish-tmux-nvim/index.md

 - aserowy/tmux.nvim: Installed in tmux and nvim allows for easier navigation between the two
 - joshmedeski/t-smart-tmux-session-manager: We spoke about this above, easier session management
 - tmux-plugins/tmux-resurrect: This and tmux-continuum are used to save and restore sessions so they persist even after shutdown
-- ofirgall/tmux-browser: I haven't gotten this to work yet but in theory, it opens a browser when you attach and closes when you detach
+- ofirgall/tmux-browser: It opens a browser when you attach and closes when you detach

 For restoring sessions: